vorple/vorple/README.md

 To run the tests:

 1. `npm install` packages if you haven't already.
-This will download and install WebDriver, Mocha and Chai.
+This will download and install required test software.
-2. Using steps 2-4 of [these instructions](http://webdriver.io/guide.html) install Selenium and geckodriver
-3. While Selenium is running in another window or in the background, `npm start` to start the development server
+2. `npm start` to start the development server
-4. In yet another window run `npm test` to start the tests.
+3. In another window run `npm test` to start the tests

 You should now see a bunch of browser windows pop up, load Vorple, and close soon after.
 The terminal where you ran `npm test` should show whether the tests pass or fail.